Vocations to Monastic Life

 At the end of the novitiate, if approved by the community, he becomes a junior monk with the profession of the first of normally three (up to nine) one-year vows.
 At this point, he should intend on remaining with the community for life, although he is free to leave at the end of each yearly vow.
 During the juniorate, he continues studies.

 Finally, if approved by the community, the monk professes solemn, that is, permanent vows and receives voting privileges as a full member of the community.
 Since he can no longer own personal property, he disposes of all personal wealth and property as he wishes.

 Some brothers become priests.
 A vocation to the priesthood is not considered until the monk has made solemn vows.
 No monk has a right to ordination, nor can he be forced to be ordained.
 The priest-monk serves the needs of his fellow monks, the nuns of our twin community, and our guests by celebrating Mass and hearing confessions, but he is also assigned manual labor just like non-priests.
 In keeping with our contemplative mission and cloistered way of life, our priests do not celebrate Mass in parishes or give directed retreats or ongoing spiritual direction.
 Occasionally a diocesan priest or priest from a non-contemplative religious community feels a call to monastic life.
 He would be required to undertake the same discernment process as anyone else.

 Monastic Experience Weekend

-Once a year, St Mary's holds a Monastic Experience Weekend
+Twice a year, St Mary's holds a Monastic Experience Weekend

 when men can spend a few days living in the monastery, experiencing our life first hand.
 In addition to participating in choir in the liturgy, they receive instruction in lectio divina and are assigned a few hours of work, and have the opportunity to ask questions and talk to our vocations director and other members of the community.